Academic Life

 Exchange Programs

-The Graduate School participates in a number of formal exchange programs that enable students to take courses or conduct dissertation research that cannot be done at Princeton.
+The Graduate School participates in several formal exchange programs that enable students to take courses or conduct dissertation research that cannot be done at Princeton.
 The programs include exchanges with U.S. institutions, as well as universities in England, France, Germany, Italy, Japan, and Israel.
 Students may also conduct research at other locations and institutions through research programs or affiliations that they themselves or their faculty advisers initiate.
 In addition, experts from institutions around the world visit Princeton every term.

 The School of Architecture